-FREN 032 First Semester French, Part II
+FREN 032 First Semester French, Part II 3.0 Units

-3.0 Units Prerequisite: A minimum grade of C in either FREN 031 or one year of high school French.

-General Education: Option A: Area C; Option B: Area 6; Option C: Area C2
+Prerequisite: FREN 031 or one year of high school French General Education: SCC: Area C; IGETC: Area 6; CSU: Area C2 Transferable to UC/CSU

 A continuation of FREN 031 introducing the fundamental elements of the language (listening, speaking, reading, writing and culture) with continued emphasis on language production, grammar, syntax, vocabulary building, and exposure to the French culture.
 Exams, quizzes, written assignments and completion of the activities manual will be used to evaluate student progress.
 NOTE: In order to fulfill the one-semester FREN 001 requirement of some universities, transfer students must complete the sequence of FREN 031 and FREN 032.
 NOTE: Not open for credit to students who have completed FREN 001 or who have had two or more years of high school French with a minimum grade of B within the last three years.